monktastic/blog/pages/dialogue/act-2.md

 **Bob**: Fine, I'll take you up on this challenge.

 *Bob ships off to a monastery to meditate for three months.*

 ---

+### Notes

+[1] It should be noted that your *author* does not have a Ph.D. in anything, nor a degree in physics, nor any affiliation with Harvard.

+---